Ten years of extreme gravity tests of general theory of relativity with gravitational-wave observations: Tests of GR and results from GW observations

 \section{Tests of GR and results from GW observations}

 In this section, we discuss each of the classes of GR tests mentioned in section~\ref{how_to_tests_of_gr} in more detail, list the specific tests that have been performed, and summarize their outcomes when applied to real GW signals.
+Different tests within a given class probe different parts of the GW signal.
+Figure~\ref{fig:tgr_summary} provides a schematic overview of the signal regions to which each test is applied.